This is the first book in a new series about building and flying Radio Control models of WWI aircraft.

 The model is of "Smith IV", the Spad XIII in the National Air & Space Museum flown by ace A. Raymond Brooks during WWI.

-Aeronaut Books, softcover, 66 pages, 8.5 x 11 x .25 in., Black and White and Color photographs, color paint illustrations.
+Aeronaut Books, softcover, 66 pages, standard portrait book 8 x 10 in., Black-and-White and Color photographs, color paint illustrations.